ARCHETYPAL PSYCHOLOGY IN THE CONTEXT OF THE ECO-HUMAN APPROACH

 In accordance with the ideas of archetypal psychology, this exploration of an image in the process of the human creative/ecopoietic interaction with the environment requires a certain response, such as an expressive act, sharing the experience with another individual, judgment, dialogue, visualization, and focus on bodily reactions.
-These responses can be parts of the creative process, using as their modes of expression the visual arts, poetry, the narrative, dance-movement, drama, music, sound expression and ritual.
+These responses can be parts of the creative process, using as their modes of expression the visual arts, poetry, narrative, dance-movement, drama, music, sound expression and ritual.
 Different types of earth-based practice are possible, allowing for different types of environmental interaction.
 Thus, there are many opportunities for further refinement of the image, for exploring how it is experienced and for action arising from the subjective nature of the archetype.

 The key theoretical assumptions of archetypal psychology are consistent with the eco-human approach.
-They can be considered as one facet in the process of the "ecologization" of the humanities - in other words the alignment of ecology to human sciences.
+They can be considered as one facet in the process of the "ecologization" of the humanities - in other words the alignment of ecology to the human sciences.
 This article has aimed to demonstrate the clear proximity of the fundamental theoretical positions and tasks of archetypal psychology to the main ideas of the eco-human approach and those branches of ecopsychology that strive to find ways to develop ecological consciousness, or an “ecological identity.”
 Their proximity is seen as dependent on their mutual understanding of human subjectivity as being shaped not only in the societal and cultural domains, but also in a wider living environment, in the process of the creative, subject-generative ecopoietic interaction between humans and the ecosphere.

 The environmental, eco-human foundations of archetypal psychology turn out to be of fundamental significance in the context of the environmental movement and the need to transition to more sustainable eco-human relations.
-The ecosphere, as a living environment, is waiting for humans to meet it as a subject, or a community of subjects, in order to re-establish and recognize their connection with the “world psyche,” and reveal the pulsating energy of archetypes behind the commodified layer of reality.
+The ecosphere, as a living environment, is waiting for humans to meet it as a subject, or a community of subjects, in order to re-establish and recognize their connection with the “world psyche,” and reveal the pulsating energy of archetypes behind the objectified layer of reality.

 Archetypal psychology is based on the recognition that the main subject of psychology should be the soul.
 From an etymological point of view, the word “psychology” (logos of the psyche) has the following meaning: reason, speech, or a clear description of the soul.
 Thus, the task of archetypal psychology is to find a logos for the psyche, to provide the soul with the opportunity to form and describe itself in the world.
 According to archetypal psychology, the psyche as the world soul (anima mundi) already exists as a universal poietic factor.
 Together with humans and their conscious choices and efforts it shapes the world and ourselves in a way that is not yet actual but that is contained potentially in what is already given .
 This transfers psychic phenomena from the realm of possibility to the world of reality, but this transition requires creative imagination and the ecopoietic intention and activity of a person together with the living environment.

-The task of both archetypal psychology and the eco-human approach is to listen to how the “world psyche” speaks through all the things of the world and how it reveals itself as “expressive and speaking being” (in the words of Michael Bakhtin), consequently creating the world as a place for the soul and, at the same time, a place for the awakened heart .
+The task of both archetypal psychology and the eco-human approach is to listen to how the “world psyche” speaks through all the things of the world and how it reveals itself as “an expressive and speaking being” (in the words of Michael Bakhtin), consequently creating the world as a place for the soul and, at the same time, a place for the awakened heart .
 This brings us close to ecopoiesis, a key concept of the eco-human approach, denoting a quality and mechanism of the co-evolution of the human being and nature, a conscious and responsible co-creation between humans and their living environment, the eco-sphere .